buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedInfrastructureElements/Entities/IfcPavement.md

 # IfcPavement

-Type of built element in a road or other paved area to provide an even surface sustaining loads from vehicles or pedestrians, usually comprising several courses.
+Type of built element in a road or other paved area to provide an even surface sustaining loads from vehicles or pedestrians, usually comprising several courses.<!-- end of definition -->
 NOTE Definition from ISO 6707-1: road, runway, or similar construction above the subgrade.

 ## Attributes

 ### PredefinedType
 Identifies the predefined type of a pavement element.
 This type may associate additional specific property sets.
 NOTE The PredefinedType shall only be used, if no IfcPavementType is assigned, providing its own IfcCourseType.PredefinedType.

 ## Formal Propositions